hanketgithub/Perceptron-SUM/README.md

 # Perceptron
-This is a very COOL 2-layer perceptron written in pure C++, capable of learning a + b.
+This is a very COOL 2-layer perceptron written in pure C++, capable of learning sum, a + b.

 > No external ML libraries used — everything handcrafted from scratch.

 ## Features
-- Sigmoid activation
+- Identity activation
 - Manual backpropagation
 - Adjustable learning rate & epochs
-- Supports retraining on multiple gates
+- Supports retraining subtraction

 ## Build & Run